Skip to content

 Figure 13-1 Searching nodes in pre-order traversal

-The reason it is called backtracking is that the algorithm uses a "try" and "retreat" strategy when searching the solution space.
-When the algorithm encounters a state where it can no longer progress or fails to achieve a satisfying solution, it undoes the previous choice, reverts to the previous state, and tries other possible choices.
+It is called a backtracking algorithm because it uses a "trial" and "retreat" strategy when searching the solution space.
+During the search, whenever it encounters a state where it can no longer proceed to obtain a satisfying solution, it undoes the previous choice and reverts to the previous state so that other possible choices can be chosen for the next attempt.

-For Example One, visiting each node represents a "try", and passing a leaf node or returning to the parent node's return represents "retreat".
+In Example One, visiting each node starts a "trial".
+And passing a leaf node or the return statement to going back to the parent node suggests "retreat".

 It's worth noting that retreat is not merely about function returns.
-We expand slightly on Example One for clarification.
+We'll expand slightly on Example One question to explain what it means.

 Example Two

-In a binary tree, search for all nodes with a value of \(7\) and please return the paths from the root node to these nodes.
+In a binary tree, search for all nodes with a value of \(7\) and for all matching nodes, please return the paths from the root node to that node.

 preorder_traversal_ii_compact.py